canalplus/rx-player/doc/tutorials/track_selection.md

 Whether you should rely on the former or on the latter will depend on what corresponds the most to your codebase:

-  - if you only want to fetch that list when the final user ask for it - for example when he/she clicks on a button - it can be easier to just call the methods.
+  - if you want to fetch that list at a given point in time - such as when the user clicks on a button - it can be easier to just call the methods.

-    You just have to make sure that you're not calling those (or that you're hiding the corresponding button) when the player has not loaded any content (when in the `STOPPED`, `LOADING` or `RELOADING` state).

-  - if you want to know that list and store it as soon as available, you might prefer relying on the events.
+  - if you want to know that list as soon as available and perform an action right after (such as selecting a track, displaying this list...), you might prefer relying on the events.

-In both cases, you will obtain the same data, which corresponds to the currently available tracks (of the content being watched and/or heard).
+    Here you will also have to re-set that list yourself when the player has no content loaded anymore (in the `STOPPED`, `LOADING` or `RELOADING` player state).

 ## Knowing the current track ###################################################

 You might also want to know which track is the one currently selected.
-There are several ways to know that.
+There are several ways to do that.

 ### Through methods ############################################################